garydion/FarmerSays/README.md

 ![](https://github.com/garydion/FarmerSays/blob/master/art/IMG_0877.JPG)
 I followed the Adafruit guide on wiring the port expander to the Huzzah.
 The guide is found here: https://learn.adafruit.com/using-mcp23008-mcp23017-with-circuitpython?view=all
 ![](https://github.com/garydion/FarmerSays/blob/master/art/IMG_0882.JPG)
 The toy's mechanical construction is really quite inspiring to see.
-I'm sure the designers had a blast coming up with the unique solotion.
-I had to do a little creative reconstruction using string, super glue, and hot glue to mimic the behavior so that board would still work.
+I'm sure the designers had a blast coming up with this solution.
+Since I'd pulled out much of the original hardware, I had to do a little creative reconstruction using string, super glue, and hot glue to mimic the original behavior.
+The raised portion of the yellow gear needs to press one of the 12 buttons on the PCB when the string is pulled.
 ![](https://github.com/garydion/FarmerSays/blob/master/art/IMG_0885.JPG)
-Showing the original return string re-purposed to pull the red arm back when the string is released.
+Here I show the original return string re-purposed to pull the red arm back when the string is released.
 ![](https://github.com/garydion/FarmerSays/blob/master/art/IMG_0886.JPG)
 And finally...
-It's hard to see here, but I installed an 18650 battery and a mosfet to control power to the motor.
+It's hard to see here, but I installed a mosfet to control power to the motor and an 18650 battery which could power the toy for about a day of light use.
 ![](https://github.com/garydion/FarmerSays/blob/master/art/IMG_0890.JPG)